sl8r000/carried-interests/_posts/2016-04-11-bayes-and-ml.md

 ---
-title: Machine Learning and the Bayes Error Rate
+title: The Newsvendor Model and the Bayes Error Rate
 ---

 I was introduced to the "[Newsvendor model](https://en.wikipedia.org/wiki/Newsvendor_model)" during a business school class today, which can be thought of as the solution to a problem in Bayesian statistics.
-(N.B., the "Price is Right" secton of Cam David-Pilson's [*Bayesian Methods for Hackers*](http://nbviewer.jupyter.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter5_LossFunctions/Chapter5.ipynb) is a fun and thorough read on loss functions in Bayesian models.)

 During class, though, I found myself thinking that if it were my job to predict demand for newspapers, snow jackets, or whatever, then my starting point would probably be a using a simple machine learning regressor, not a statistical model that requires making some distributional assumptions (as the Newsvendor model does).

-But then I thought: **Of course, if you did actually know the underlying distribution, then a Bayesian approach might perform better than "blind" ML.** Knowing the distribution gives you an predictive edge by constraining your search space substantially.
+But then I thought: **On the other hand, if you did actually know the underlying distribution, then a Bayesian approach might perform better than "blind" ML.** Knowing the distribution gives you an predictive edge by constraining your search space substantially.
 This made me think a bit about how much prediction advantage is created by knowing the response variable's distribution.

 In any case, this made me think about how to think about what ML models are doing in situations where we actually know the underlying distribution.
-This is sort of philosophical without details to back it up, so let's write a little code.
+We can see a demo of this with a little code.

-# A Little Experiment
+# Thought Experiment

 Let's say that I have some data.
 There's a `y` variable that I want to predict, and a few `X` variables that I have as observations.
 Let's let `y` be Gamma(1,1) distributed, and for our `X` variables, let's say that generate 3 samples from a Poisson(`y`) distribution. and record all of them.
 What we want to do then, is predict `y` when given the three samples `X`.